flynnbm/ros2_arm_driver_ws_docker/README.md

-# ROS 2 Jazzy + RealSense Docker Setup for Raspberry Pi 5
+# ROS 2 Jazzy Arm Simulation Docker Setup

 This repository provides a setup for running a Gazebo simulated Franka Emika Panda with ROS 2 Jazzy inside a Docker container.
 It is built for plug-and-play ROS 2 robot simulation, more robot embodiments will be added in future updates.